otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 ### Schema

-In the root directory, you will see a new directory called `prisma`.
+You will see a new directory called `prisma` in the root directory.
 In the `prisma` directory, you will see a new file called `schema.prisma`.
 This file tells **Prisma** how to connect to a database, generate a client and map your data from a database to your application.

 Let us use the example code below.
 A schema is built up of three blocks - data sources, generators and models.
 Each block comprises a type, i.e., data source, a name, i.e., db and fields, i.e., provider and url.